muzak-project/muzak/README.md

 API documentation can be found on [RubyDoc](http://www.rubydoc.info/gems/muzak/).

-Documentation for user commands can be found under [COMMANDS](COMMANDS.md), as well as on RubyDoc.
+User documentation for commands can be found under [COMMANDS](COMMANDS.md), as well as on RubyDoc.

-User configuration documentation can be found under [CONFIGURATION](CONFIGURATION.md), as well as on RubyDoc.
+User documentation for configuration can be found under [CONFIGURATION](CONFIGURATION.md), as well as on RubyDoc.

 ### TODO